How To Get Hired & Get The Job You Want By Volunteering

 I continued to be a great asset to my company and a few years ago, I began working four days a week which allowed me to have health insurance and benefits.
 As I’ve learned, when there’s disaster, there can be opportunity.

 My second real life story involves my son, AJ.
-He recently got a job through volunteering, but his success story is more current and happened just three months ago.
+He recently got a job through volunteering, and his is another success story.

 AJ was working part-time as a cook at a senior center.
 He liked the work, but his dream job was to work with computers.
 He inquired in the IT department at his job to see if they needed any help, but curiously they were not interested in volunteer help.
 I advised him to seek volunteer work elsewhere with hopes of getting his foot in the door.
 I asked my former IT manager if there were volunteering opportunities that may be suitable for my son, and AJ also began asking around (among friends and at church) if there were any open positions available.